selftiesoftware/main/readme.txt

   different types of artwork.

   COPYRIGHT
   The Siigna project is now developed under the name RepoCad including all functionality from the old Siigna project.
-RepoCad is released under the creative commons license, see https://github.com/repocad/web/blob/master/repocad_license_agreement.pdf?raw=true for further info.
+RepoCad is released under the GPL v3 licence, see https://github.com/repocad/web/blob/master/repocad_license_agreement.pdf?raw=true for further info.